Percale Sheets: A Buyer's Guide

 Here are the main things to consider when buying percale sheets:

 - Material.
 Pay attention to the type of cotton: Is it short- or long-staple?
-Organic or regular?
-100% cotton or a blend?
-Long-staple, 100% organic cotton is the highest quality material choice for percale sheets.
+Long-staple cotton is the highest quality material choice for percale sheets.

 - Thread count.
 Stay away from percale sheets whose thread count is too high (these will feel too hot) or too low (these will have a rough texture).
 Anywhere in the 200-400 range should strike the right balance of softness and breathability.